When circumcision may be necessary

 It is thought that the foreskin contains special cells that attract the cells of the HIV virus.
 This means that uncircumcised men who have vaginal sex with an HIV positive woman are more likely to develop the infection.

 However, it is still unclear whether circumcision has the same protective effect for homosexual men who have unprotected anal sex.
-There also seems to be no protective benefits for female sexual partners of heterosexual circumcised men.

 - the foreskin often sustains tiny cuts (micro-abrasions) during sexual intercourse, which allow the bacteria to pass into the bloodstream